-Based on Hassan et al. provided data an statistic approach of the EFC modeling has been done.
-The problem with this statistical model is that it only allows interpolation, not extrapolation, since it uses Dealunay patterns.
-When the requested information is out of range it issues an error.
-As the data on which the model is based are those of the Hassan et al article (Hassan et al, 2017), its minimum and maximum values are those that hold the range of operation of the model.
-The model consists of 3 files:
+Based on data from Hassan et al. (Hassan et al, 2017), a statistic approach of EFC modelling has been developed.
+This model only allows interpolation (not extrapolation) since it uses Dealunay patterns.
+When the requested information is out of a defined parameter range it issues an error.
+Therefore, the minimum and maximum values for which the modelling is valid are determined by the literature values of Hassan et al. The model consists of 3 files:

-a) efcStatSingle.m: This is to calculate a given scaling induction time value.
+- a) efcStatSingle.m: calculation of a given scaling induction time value.
 The file must edit the values of N and DT, which are the rotation speed in rpm and the difference of sub-cooling temperatures in C, respectively.
 There are comments on the file indicating it.
-Returns the induction time in seconds.

-b) efcStatSweepPlot.m: This allows you to sweep through different temperature differentials at a specific rotation speed.
-DT0 is the value of the temperature difference from which the sweep begins, and it is the number of increments (tenths of a degree).
-Returns a graph of induction time vs. temperature differential for a specific rotation speed.

-c) efcStatSweepFile.m: does the same as the previous one but instead the output is a graph is a data file in two columns (temperature-time difference.
+The file returns the induction time in seconds. - b) efcStatSweepPlot.m: allows to sweep through different temperature differentials at a specific rotation speed.
+DTO is the value of the temperature difference from which the sweep begins, and it is the number of increments (tenths of a degree).
+The file returns a graph of induction time vs. temperature differential for a specific rotation speed. - c) efcStatSweepFile.m: does the same as the previous one but instead of a graph the output is a data file in two columns (temperature-time difference).